Our Guide to the Best Lions Mane Mushroom Extract Supplements in the UK

 But can we actually trust these numbers?

-For starters, active ingredient testing is done by comparing to what is known as a reference standard. reference standard is a verified sample purchased from specialist suppliers that will be the basis for what you compare a particular extract to.
+For starters, active ingredient testing is done by comparing to what is known as a reference standard.
+A reference standard is a verified sample purchased from specialist suppliers that will be the basis for what you compare a particular extract to.
 A point of reference that is backed by sound, reviewed science and methodology.
 There are many types of reference standards available, the most accurate and respected ones tend to be from the United States Pharmacopoeia - known as USP standards.

 So if we are testing a mushroom extract for Beta-Glucans, we use the industry standard MegaZyme K-YBGL assay.
 This test can be purchased by anyone and is widely used and accepted as the standard by which to measure Alpha- and Beta-Glucans, in order to determine if a product is contaminated with useless starches.
 It's why you find the majority of mushroom products don't provide these tests for their extracts.